epiverse-trace/superspreading/README.md

 <!-- badges: end -->

-`{superspreading}` is an R package that provides a set of functions to estimate and understand individual-level variation in transmission from secondary cases.
+`{superspreading}` is an R package that provides a set of functions to estimate and understand individual-level variation the in transmission of infectious diseases from data on secondary cases.

 `{superspreading}` is developed at the [Centre for the Mathematical Modelling of Infectious